 - (A) Make Action Clear.
 The skier shall make each action and movement clear to the Event Judge(s), taking into account the distance, water spray, speed of movement and other factors affecting the ability of the Event Judge(s) to discern the prescribed actions when performing a trick. - (B) Maintain BSP.
-The skier shall display appropriate BSP at the start, during, and the end of all tricks. - (C) Skier Responsibility.
-It is the skier's responsibility to ensure that any equipment required by the skier for the second pass be placed in the towboat prior to the first pass.
+The skier shall display appropriate BSP at the start, during, and the end of all tricks. - (C) Equipment.
+It is the skier's responsibility to declare equipment pursuant to Rule 303(B).